2019 Wimbledon Championships – Men's singles final: Overview

 Novak Djokovic successfully defended his title by defeating Roger Federer in 4 hours and 57 minutes, 7–6^{(5)}, 1–6, 7–6^{(4)}, 4–6, 13–12^{(3)}, the longest singles final in Wimbledon history and the fourth longest major final in history behind the 2012 Australian Open final (which Djokovic also won), the 2022 Australian Open final and the 2025 French Open final.

 Djokovic became the first man since Bob Falkenburg in the 1948 Wimbledon Championships to win the title after being championship points down, having saved two when down 7−8 in the fifth set with Federer serving.
 Djokovic also became the first man since Gastón Gaudio at the 2004 French Open to save championship points in order to win a Grand Slam tournament title, and the first time that any singles player, male or female, had saved a championship point to win a Grand Slam tournament title since the 2005 Wimbledon Championships.
 He became the second man and third singles player overall to win multiple major titles after saving match point during the tournament, after Rod Laver and Serena Williams; he had previously done so against Federer in the 2011 US Open semi-finals, after which he defeated Rafael Nadal in the final.

-Federer lost the match despite statistically outplaying Djokovic in almost every category (see table below): having a better first- and second-serve percentage, more aces, fewer double-faults, more winners, more breaks of serve and a more efficient break-point conversion rate, more points won when returning serve and at a higher efficiency, and won a higher total number of points and service games.
+Federer lost the match despite statistically outplaying Djokovic in almost every category (see table below): having a better first- and second-serve percentage, more aces, fewer double-faults, more winners, more breaks of serve and a more efficient break-point conversion rate, more points won when returning serve and at a higher efficiency, and lost a higher total number of points and service games.
 Besides the final scoreline, the only statistical categories Djokovic won were having fewer unforced errors and all the tiebreaks that occurred.

-This was the second Wimbledon where a final set tie break rule was introduced.
+This was the second Wimbledon match (and first in Gentlemen's Singles) in which a final set tie break rule was utilized.
 Upon reaching 12–all in the fifth set, a classic tie break would be played.
 The men's singles final was the first final, as well as the first singles match, in which the new rule came into effect, with Djokovic winning the tiebreak 7−3.
 This match was named the greatest men's tennis match of the 2010s by Tennis Magazine.
 A 2022 rule change meant that all tennis matches that are tied at six-all in the deciding set, even the Olympics, are decided by a ten-point tiebreak (instead of the usual seven-point tiebreak).